Skip to content

 Video Re-Captioning

-There are often situations where caption quality needs progressive improvement.
+There are often situations where caption quality requires progressive improvement.
 In such cases, you can iterate on the captioning prompt without recomputing embeddings or previews.
 The following example demonstrates a re-captioning workflow that iterates over previously split video clips and replaces their captions in a new output directory.

 {